Counselling & Help

 The University Governance is responsible for the subsequent procedure and remedial measures.
 The Rectorate takes the next steps whilst safeguarding the protection of the personal rights of those involved.
 This requires the complete and truthful depiction of the facts and the disclosure of the names of all persons involved.

-The details of the procedure and possible sanctions can be found in the Guidelines against Abuse of Power and Sexual Discrimination [de].
+The details of the procedure and possible sanctions can be found in the Guidelines for Avoiding Abuse of Power and Discrimination.

 Complaints Office